Alex-Offner/movie_api/README.md

 <body>
   <p>
-    This web application will provide acces to information about different movies, their directors and genres.
+    This web application will provide access to information about different movies, their directors and genres.
+You will find a list of actors and the movies they played in.
     You will be able to sign up and create a list of your favourite movies.
   </p>